iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 </details>
 <br />

+<strong>7.
+Search with Wildcard and Case</strong>
-<strong>7.</strong> List all of the countries that end in 'stan'.
+List all of the countries that end in 'stan'.
 Make your query case-insensitive and list whether the total population of the cities listed is an odd or even number for cities inserted in 2022.
 Order by whether it's odd or even in ascending order and country name in alphabetical order.

 <details>
   <summary>Click to expand expected results!</summary>